kofronpi/contracts-fr-en/src/en/cgv.md

 ### 5.1.
 Limitation of responsibility

-{{ company.name }} is not liable for any damages that could be inflicted by the installation of the Deliverable to the servers and computer hardware of the Customer.
+The Developer is not liable for any damages that could be inflicted by the installation of the Deliverable to the servers and computer hardware of the Customer.

-Assuming that the Customer would realize himself an Evolution or would assign an Evolution to a third-party,
-{{ company.name }} will no longer be accountable for Patches of the Deliverable. {{ company.name }} excludes for that matter any responsibility regarding Evolutions brought up by the Customer or a third-party to the Deliverable.
+Assuming that the Customer would realize himself an Evolution or would assign an Evolution to a third-party, the Developer will no longer be accountable for Patches of the Deliverable. the Developer excludes for that matter any responsibility regarding Evolutions brought up by the Customer or a third-party to the Deliverable.

-{{ company.name }} excludes all responsibility concerning the use or purchase of a distinctive sign (domain name, brand, title, commercial name, social denomination...) requested by the Customer.
+The Developer excludes all responsibility concerning the use or purchase of a distinctive sign (domain name, brand, title, commercial name, social denomination...) requested by the Customer.

-The liability of {{ company.name }} is limited to the direct damage, personal and certain suffered by the Customer and related to the involved fault.
+The liability of the Developer is limited to the direct damage, personal and certain suffered by the Customer and related to the involved fault.
-In no case can {{ company.name }} be liable for indirect damages such as, but not only, data loss, commercial damage, reputation harm, orders and bookings loss, loss of revenue and loss of customers.
+In no case can the Developer be liable for indirect damages such as, but not only, data loss, commercial damage, reputation harm, orders and bookings loss, loss of revenue and loss of customers.

-The amount of the compensation at the expense of {{ company.name }} cannot exceed the total price of the Deliverable.
+The amount of the compensation at the expense of the Developer cannot exceed the total price of the Deliverable.

-Any plea against {{ company.name }} about a hidden defect must be done within a year upon effective delivery.
+Any plea against the Developer about a hidden defect must be done within a year upon effective delivery.

 ### 5.2.
 Force majeure and Customer responsibility

-{{ company.name }} will not engage its responsibility in case of force majeure or Customer responsibility, thereafter described:
+the Developer will not engage its responsibility in case of force majeure or Customer responsibility, thereafter described:

-Will be considered a case of force majeure opposable to the Customer any impediment, limitation, disruption or disturbance owing to a fire event, explosion, epidemic, pandemic, earthquake, industrial or nuclear disaster, fluctuation of internet providers bandpass or service, collapses of buildings, illicit or fraudulent use of passwords, codes or references provided to the Customer, illegal hacking into the hosting service provider of the Deliverable or third-party necessary to its development, flooding, electricty outage, war, embargo, law, injonction of law or demand of any government, requisition, strike, boycott, police search, or other circonstances out of reasonable control of {{ company.name }}.
+Will be considered a case of force majeure opposable to the Customer any impediment, limitation, disruption or disturbance owing to a fire event, explosion, epidemic, pandemic, earthquake, industrial or nuclear disaster, fluctuation of internet providers bandpass or service, collapses of buildings, illicit or fraudulent use of passwords, codes or references provided to the Customer, illegal hacking into the hosting service provider of the Deliverable or third-party necessary to its development, flooding, electricty outage, war, embargo, law, injonction of law or demand of any government, requisition, strike, boycott, police search, or other circonstances out of reasonable control of the Developer.

-Will be considered a Customer fault opposable to the latter any wrong use of the Deliverable, fault, negligence, omission or failure of his part, or non-respect of advice and directions provided by {{ company.name }}.
+Will be considered a Customer fault opposable to the latter any wrong use of the Deliverable, fault, negligence, omission or failure of his part, or non-respect of advice and directions provided by the Developer.

 ## Article 6.
 Guarantees

 ### 6.1.
-Warranty of {{ company.name }}
+Warranty of the Developer

-{{ company.name }} guarantees to the Customer that the Deliverable will be bought and delivered in compliance with the contractual documents.
+The Developer guarantees to the Customer that the Deliverable will be bought and delivered in compliance with the contractual documents.

 ### 6.2.
 Warranty of the Customer

 The Customer claims to hold all rights and authorizations allowing the use of the Provided assets.
-He guarantees {{ company.name }} against all action or demand of a third-party regarding the Provided assets.
+He guarantees the Developer against all action or demand of a third-party regarding the Provided assets.

 ## Article 7.
 Intellectual property